erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 The experiments were conducted on a **64-bit ARMv8 Juno r1 board**, which has two **ARM Cortex-A57** cores and four ARM Cortex-A53 cores.

-There are **funnels** controlled by a group of CoreSight Trace Funnel (CSTF) registers, the ETM trace is filtered by these funnels.
+As mentioned in Section 5.3.1, there are **funnels** controlled by a group of CoreSight Trace Funnel (CSTF) registers, the ETM trace is filtered by these funnels.
 For Ninja's experiment, the authors only collected traces for the core 0 in the Cortex-A57 cluster.
 The filtered result is output to **Embedded Trace FIFO (ETF)** which is controlled by Trace Memory Controller (TMC) registers.

 The ETM is controlled by a group of trace registers.
 The following setting is applied to the Ninja system:
 1. Set all ```EXLEVEL_S``` bits and clear all ```EXLEVEL_NS``` bits of the ```TRCVICTLR``` register to collect trace for non-secure EL0 and non-secure EL1.